airladon/FigureOne/docs/api/tutorials/recorder/recorder.md

 * `isTouchable`
 * `state`
 * `move`
-* `subscriptions`
+* `notifications`
 * `customState`

 So that means if the element manages a drawingObject whose vertices change over time, then the vertices will need to be updated when state is set.
-Use the `setState` notification from the `subscriptions` property of the element to do this.
+Use the `setState` notification from the `notifications` property of the element to do this.

 #### Video Track